Bacon and mushroom pasta with sun dried tomatoes, a perfect store cupboard meal that is just as good on a summer’s day as it is in midwinter.

 There are some shapes that suit different types of sauces or coating better than others.

 This bacon and mushroom pasta has quite a light sauce so you want something quite open without nooks and crannies.
 I also avoid tubes like penne and rigatoni.

 I tend to stick to long pasta a little wider than spaghetti, so linguini, fettuccini, tagliatelle all work really well.
-I’ve even served it with homemade pasta but that takes away much of the convenience!
+I’ve even served it with my homemade duck egg pasta but that takes away much of the convenience!

-A simple backon and mushroom pasta recipe that rocks big and bold flavours that cooks in under 30 minutes.
+A simple bacon and mushroom pasta recipe that rocks big and bold flavours that cooks in under 30 minutes.